padawannn/Docker-PostgreSQL-9.1.2-PostGIS-1.5.8/README.md

     /whatever/postgresql-9.1.2-postgis-1.5.8-data:/data/ -p 5455:5432
     geographica/postgresql-9.1.2-postgis-1.5.8

+In the case of complex database deployment scripts that uses data in CSV files, for example, don't forget to make the containing folder available to the container, for the server in it has to be able to see the files, not just the local psql process.
+For example:

+    docker run -p 5454:5432 --name postgres-elcano -v /home/malkab/postgresql-9.1.2-postgis-1.5.8-data/:/data/ -v
+    /home/git/Elcano-iepg/database/:/home/git/Elcano-iepg/database/ -i -t
+    geographica/postgresql-9.1.2-postgis-1.5.8

 in this case, __-i__ and __-t__ are used so the container and the database can be stoped with Ctrl-C without __docker kill__ (I may be wrong, but I think this is a cleaner way to exit the container, since the data storage will be properly